 4. Seek professional advice.
 It's nearly impossible to be objective when it comes to your own money.
 So, even experienced professionals need advice.
 Turn to a trusted financial advisor who can walk you through all possibilities, along with the pros and cons to each option.
 To ensure that the professional you work prioritizes your financial interests and goals, you must look exclusively for an advisor or investment manager who adheres to fiduciary standards.
 (Members of the military community need to look no further for this service.
-Active duty service members and honorably discharged veterans can get a complimentary portfolio review from a trusted professional through AAFMAA Wealth Management & Trust (wealth.aafmaa.com)).
+Active duty servicemembers and Veterans can get a complimentary portfolio review from a trusted professional through AAFMAA Wealth Management & Trust (wealth.aafmaa.com)).

 This is a summary of an article written by COL Carlos Perez (USA, Ret.), AAFMAA's Assistant Secretary who joined the organization after 26 years of military service.
 For Carlos' words on the topic, visit: www.aafmaa.com/SavingandInvesting.